Tjeerd van Andel: Awards

-Van Andel was elected to the Royal Netherlands Academy of Arts and Sciences in 1975, and in 1980, he was elected a Fellow of the American Geophysical Union.
+Van Andel was elected a corresponding member of the Royal Netherlands Academy of Arts and Sciences in 1975.
+In 1980, he was elected a Fellow of the American Geophysical Union.
 He was also a Fellow of the American Association for the Advancement of Science (from 1981) and a member of the California Academy of Sciences.

 Personal life

 Van Andel was married to archaeologist Kate Pretty.
 He died of heart failure on 17 September 2010 in Cambridge, England, aged 87.